This RFA closed on August 25, 2022

 Overview

-The Chan Zuckerberg Initiative (CZI) seeks applications for projects that aim to use and gain insights into health and disease from existing single-cell datasets to help accelerate progress toward challenges associated with the compilation and exploration of large atlas-scale data.
-Given the growth of single-cell biology and the rapid increase in available data, CZI is looking to support projects that will advance the fields of single-cell biology and data science.
-Grantees will be expected to interact with a network among participating groups that builds community and accelerates progress.
-Applications are encouraged from computational experts outside the field of single-cell biology but with expertise relevant to overcoming current bottlenecks.
-Projects may include dedicated efforts to refine existing computational tools, benchmark classes of tools, improve standards, integrate available data that enables greater biological insight, develop new features that support interoperability of data or tools, and other major challenges brought forward.
-This request for applications is the second of three cycles planned for the coming years, with successful projects receiving 18 months of funding support.
+The Chan Zuckerberg Initiative (CZI) seeks to support projects that will advance the fields of single-cell biology and data science.
+Grantees will be expected to interact with existing groups to build community and accelerate progress.
+Applications are encouraged from computational experts outside the field of single-cell biology, but with expertise relevant to overcoming current bottlenecks and driving discoveries in the single-cell biology field.
+Projects may include: dedicated efforts to democratize access and usability of existing datasets; demonstration of utility by leveraging existing datasets to address impactful and challenging biological questions; and developing methods that enable greater biological insight and other major challenges brought forward.
+This request for applications is the last of three currently planned cycles, with successful projects receiving 18 months of funding support.

 Scope

 Applications for two types of grants are welcome and will be reviewed independently.
 The maximum budgets for proposed projects are $400,000 total costs for Expanded Projects and $200,000 total costs for Focused Projects.
-All projects awards will be for an 18-month duration.
+All project awards will be for an 18-month duration.
 The goal of this opportunity is to create a network of projects that address broad computational challenges and needs within single-cell biology at a variety of scales.
-If applicants wish to highlight existing or prospective collaboration among projects, that is encouraged and allowable, but all applications will be reviewed for their individual merit and impact.
+Applicants may highlight existing or prospective collaboration among projects, but should note that all applications will be reviewed for their individual merit and impact.

-Single-cell biology has undergone rapid growth over the last five years, with a recent increase in the volume of available and openly accessible data.
-This funding opportunity is specifically intended to motivate and incentivize the development, refinement, and implementation of tools and approaches that make it possible for greater insights to be gained from available single-cell data.
+Single-cell biology has undergone rapid growth over the last five years, with a recent increase in the volume of available and openly accessible datasets and cell atlases, including the release of the 37+ million cells CZ CELLxGENE Discover Census.
+This funding opportunity is specifically intended to motivate and incentivize the development, refinement, and implementation of approaches that make it possible for greater insights to be gained from available single-cell data.
 With this in mind, any form of data generation is considered out of scope.
 Projects must propose and rely on existing data that is openly and freely available (count matrices at minimum) at the time of application via the inclusion of a link to specific datasets in the applications.
-Furthermore, we strongly encourage applications to utilize data generated outside of their labs to enable interoperability and advances that are extensible to a wider segment of interested researchers.
+Furthermore, we strongly encourage applications to use data generated outside of their labs to enable interoperability and advances that are extensible to a wider segment of interested researchers.

 Addressing computational challenges and bottlenecks in single-cell biology will drive the field forward and make it possible for a greater number of scientists to benefit from emerging datasets and tissue atlases.
-This opportunity puts forward a broad scope that fundamentally aims to enable greater insight to be gleaned from single-cell data.
-Successful proposals are likely to incorporate some, or multiple, of the following attributes:
+This opportunity puts forward a broad scope that fundamentally aims to enable greater insight into specific biological questions to be gleaned from single-cell data.
+Successful proposals are likely to incorporate some or multiple of the following attributes:

-• Meta-analysis of single-cell datasets that highlights their characteristics, usability, and utility and enables insight into more specific biological questions.
+• Meta-analysis of single-cell datasets or collections, such as available via CZ CELLxGENE Discover Census, that highlights its characteristics, usability, and utility and enables insight into more specific biological questions and unlock mysteries of the cell and how cells interact in systems.

 It is also an explicit goal of this effort to build a community among international participants that encourages collaboration and coordination, and we envision that the overlap between funding cycles will allow continuity and learning.
 CZI will support the coordination of this community and promote opportunities for training, documentation, and knowledge sharing across projects and cycles.